rparnas/streaming/video.md

     * Advanced Voice Activity (disable if it is not already greyed-out).
     * Automatic Gain Control

+### Additional Notes for Particular Media Files
+* The OBS VLC plugin seems limited in its ability to control which audio and or subtitles are displayed.
+You may want to simply create a version of your media file with only the audio and sub trackes desired.
+Use [MKVToolNix](https://mkvtoolnix.download/) to do this.
+The executables are Windows are hosted [here](https://www.fosshub.com/MKVToolNix.html).

 ### Additional Setup to Host the Stream and Engage in the Stream as a Participant from One Computer
 * To speak on the stream, add your microphone to the OBS Studio audio mixer.
 Under the *Audio Properties*, under the *Monitor* column, choose *Monitor Only* for this device.
 * **TODO: How to listen to the audio of the video being streamed (without also hearing your own microphone).**